 Were You Exposed to Asbestos in Your Workplace?

-Most victims of mesothelioma were exposed to asbestos at work.
-Employees
+- Most victims of mesothelioma were exposed to asbestos at work.
+Employees at risk include:

 Family members of those exposed are also at risk, as asbestos fibers can be carried home on employees’ clothing, hair, and skin.